 How do you move from where you are now to where you want to be?
 You break the long distance into small steps!

-It is not easy to change ingrained habits.
-You have been eating a particular way all your life, and it is not possible to change everything at once.
+It's not easy to change ingrained habits.
+You've been eating a particular way all your life.
+Therefore, it's not possible to change everything at once.
 The best approach is to break things down into small steps and make one or two changes at a time.
 We make things hard for ourselves when we try to change everything at once.
 Break the distance into small steps and take it one step at a time.

 It takes less energy and less willpower to take a step than it takes to make a full spin.
 Taking small steps is manageable.
 Yes, you may not be moving at the speed of the person who is spinning through the circle, but in the end, you'll make more progress than that person.